28547939/vpncore/README.md

 2. Install and configure VNC (`net/tigervnc-server`)
 3. Install GRE tunnels and policy routes (`ipfw fwd`)
 4. Install "dummy" `bridge` interface and set default route through it
- * Since this is a local interface and it's the default route, outgoing packets will use it as its source address.
+   * Since this is a local interface and it's the default route, outgoing packets will use it as its source address, simplifying routing and configuration.
 5. Add route(s) and modify ACLs in VPN container for jail desktop